12 In My picks

 The role of Ashley Wilkes went to Leslie Howard.

+At 37, Howard began his film career.
+He was appreciated for his well-trained voice of pleasant timbre.
+He flawlessly played aristocrats on the screen and the stage.
 In May 1939, the actor Leslie Howard was filming simultaneously in two films – “Intermezzo” and “Gone with the Wind.”

 Once, journalists asked him what it was like to star in Gone with the Wind, and instead of the expected flurry of enthusiasm, they heard indifferent.
 Leslie said that he hardly had time to change clothes between roles.